NOTE: You are looking at documentation for an older release. For the latest information, see the current release documentation.

 Each role defines a specific set of actions (such as read, create, or delete) that can be performed on specific secured resources (such as indices, aliases, documents, fields, or clusters).
 To help you get up and running, there are built-in roles.

-Open the menu and go to Stack Management > Security > Roles to see them:
+Go to the Management / Security / Roles page to see them:

 Select a role to see more information about its privileges.
 For example, select